How to get around Paris

 - Let walking and transit support each other

+Getting around Paris is easier when each day has one main area, one longer move if needed, and enough walking time inside the same neighborhood.
 Metro, RER, buses, and walking are the easiest way to move around Paris.

 Paris rewards cluster discipline.
-Pair the Ile de la Cité with the Marais, or Saint-Germain with the Musée d'Orsay, or Montmartre with one clear dinner lane.
+Pair the Ile de la CitГ© with the Marais, or Saint-Germain with the MusГ©e d'Orsay, or Montmartre with one clear dinner lane.
 The city gets tiring only when you keep crossing it for isolated ideas.
 RER B is often the cleanest airport default, but the best Paris arrival is still the one that leaves the fewest transfers after landing.
 A taxi can be worth more than theory if the hotel sits badly off the rail spine or the arrival is late.

 Most transport problems come from forcing too many district changes into one day rather than from the system itself.